GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Reject Assault**
 The user spends 2 ki as a reaction to having an attack inflicted against them.
 Against that attack, their defense is equal to their remaining ki + their heroism.

+**Resonance Blast**
+The user performs a standard Ki Blast or Ki Blast volley, though the attacks are Sonic in nature.
+For each attack performed this way, the user declares if the efect of a critical hit is to be that of a ki attack or a sonic atack (decision is made before the attack roll).

 **Shining Strike**
 The user spends 2 ki to perform an unarmed or weapon attack as an action.
 It is treated as a *magical* attack.
 If successful, it also inflicts a Ki attack.
 If either is a critical hit, the user recovers a point of ki spent this way and does not have disadvantage on follow up attacks against that foe until the end of the round.